scalar-labs/scalardl-emulator/README.md

 Type '<command> -h' to display help for the command.
 ```

-Every command has a detailed help that can be displayed with -h.
+Every command has a detailed help that can be displayed with `-h`.
 For example:

 ```
 scalar> execute -h